 About Level Crossing Brewing Company

-Level Crossing Brewing is targeting a mid-March 2019 opening.
+Level Crossing Brewing opens to the public on March 30.
 The 10,000-square-foot building features a 7,000-square-foot brewing facility, which includes a 2,500-square-foot taproom.
 It’s located in South Salt Lake, next to the city’s iconic water tower on West Temple.

 The plan is to be open Tuesday through Sunday from 11 a.m. to 11 p.m., 21+ only.